Sabal palmetto: Cultivation

 Sabal palmetto trunks appear in two different conditions, which can be confusing (see photo).
 When leaves die, the leaf bases typically persist for a while, creating a spiky, "basketweave" effect.
 These remnant leaf bases are called "bootjacks" or "boots", for short.
 The name stems from the "Y" shape that was reminiscent of devices used to aid individuals in removing boots.
 Transplanted palms are sometimes deliberately shorn of these bootjacks.
 Taller specimens are more likely to have lost their bootjacks and appear relatively smooth and columnar.
 The loss of bootjacks is a natural, if poorly understood, phenomenon, as the palm does not create a leaf abscission zone so the loss of the leaf bases results from some other physical or biological process.

 In 1998, a new mutant form of S. palmetto was discovered in southwest Florida, and named as a cultivar, Sabal palmetto 'Lisa'.
 This cultivar has unusually thick and leathery, largely fused leaflets that give the palm a unique and appealing appearance.
 Over 60% of the seedlings have the same leaf characteristics as the parent plant and Sabal palmetto 'Lisa' has been popularized in the nursery trade in Florida over the last 20 years and proven to be as resistant to heat, wind, cold, drought, and neglect as the common form while keeping its shape.

+Outside of the United States, sabal palmetto is also cultivated in some areas of the Caucasus region of Eastern Europe, primarily in cities such as Sochi, Sukhumi, and Batumi, though this is less common than elsewhere and primarily limited to microclimates.
+It is also grown in some coastal regions of Japan and South Korea.

 Uses

 The growing heart of the new fronds, also known as the terminal bud, gives the tree its "cabbage" name, since this is extracted as a food and tastes like other undifferentiated plant meristem tissue, such as the heart of a cabbage or artichoke.
 It is one of several palm species that are sometimes used to make heart of palm salad.
 Heart of palm was commonly eaten by Native Americans.
 However, extracting the heart kills this species of palm, because the terminal bud is the only point from which the palm can grow, so without this bud, the palm is not able to replace old leaves and eventually dies.

 The cabbage-like terminal bud has been eaten as hearts of palm.
 The bristles on the sheaths of young leaves have been made into scrubbing brushes.
 The trunks have been used as wharf piles.
 On June 28, 1776, Charleston patriots under William Moultrie made a fort of palmetto trunks and from it defended successfully against the British in the Revolutionary War.

+The fronds of the sabal palmetto traditionally were weaved into multiple items with multiple uses, such as a basket, hats, and also primitive construction methods.

 The fruit is edible raw, and the seeds can be ground into flour.